cccbr/runningatower/content/docs/bellchamber/_index.md

 *Figure 5 (left): Rope tie showing fastening to headstock.
 Figure 6 (right): Rope tie showing attachment to clapper*

 A rope may be used to tie the clapper.
-It may be preferred to tie the clapper on the hand stroke side for teaching basic bell handling so as not to be fine-set.
+It may be preferred to tie the clapper on the hand stroke side for teaching basic bell handling so as not to be fine-set, as in the above picture.
 It may be preferred to tie the clapper centrally when the main objective is simulator work.

 ![Art design](art_350.jpg)